 The Sebring sedan offers competitive passenger room, with plenty of room up front and a useful rear seat.
 The sedan seats five.
 The trunk is small for the class and has a small opening, however.

-The Limited sedan is available with the four-cylinder engine and four-speed automatic ($23,380) or the 235-hp 3.5-liter V6 and six-speed automatic with AutoStick manual-shift mode ($2,250 for the V6 and six-speed automatic).
+The Sebring Limited sedan is available with the four-cylinder engine and four-speed automatic ($22,115); optional is the 235-hp 3.5-liter V6 and six-speed automatic with AutoStick manual-shift mode ($2,250 for the V6 and six-speed automatic).

-Limited sedan models come with leather trim, air conditioning, steering-wheel mounted audio controls, theft alarm, an eight-way power driver's seat, AM/FM/MP3 with six-disc CD changer, and a trip computer.
-Some options are grouped into packages, including an Electronic Convenience Group, which includes automatic air conditioning, fog lamps, a heated and cooled front console and cupholder, temperature gauge and compass, map lights, auto-dimming rear-view mirror, remote start, garage-door opener, and tire pressure monitor ($1,230).
-There is also an electronic stability program ($425), sunroof ($775), uconnect phone ($360), uconnect gps ($1,285), and a navigation and sound package that includes the uconnect phone and navigation ($1,695).
+Sebring Limited sedan models come with leather trim, air conditioning, steering-wheel mounted audio controls, theft alarm, an eight-way power driver's seat, AM/FM/MP3 with six-disc CD changer, and a trip computer.
+Some options are grouped into packages, including an Electronic Convenience Group, which includes automatic air conditioning, fog lamps, temperature gauge and compass, map lights, auto-dimming rear-view mirror, remote start, garage-door opener, and tire pressure monitor ($1,010).
+There is also electronic stability control ($425), sunroof ($845), UConnect phone ($360), and a navigation and sound package that includes the UConnect phone and navigation ($1,780).
 With the V6 engine, 18-inch wheels and tires are standard.

-The LX convertible ($28,130) features a power vinyl soft top, six-way power front seats, power mirrors, air conditioning, rear defroster, a six-speaker sound system and 16-inch wheels and tires.
+The Sebring LX convertible ($27,850) features a power vinyl soft top, six-way power front seats, power mirrors, air conditioning, rear defroster, a six-speaker sound system and 16-inch wheels and tires.
 It is powered by the 2.4-liter four-cylinder engine with the four-speed automatic transmission.
-Options for the LX convertible include 17-inch wheels and tires ($595), and a Convenience Group, which includes premium seats, remote start and a security alarm ($535).
+Options for the LX convertible include 17-inch wheels and tires ($595), and a Convenience Group, which includes remote start and a security alarm ($435).

 Safety features on all models include multi-stage front airbags, torso-protecting front side airbags, seatbelt pretensioners and constant-force retractors, rear-seat child safety seat anchors and tethers (LATCH), and antilock brakes.
 Sedans have head-protecting side curtain airbags for both seating rows.
 Electronic stability program plus traction control and Brake Assist, which enhances emergency braking, are optional, and we recommend it.
 But most important, wear your seatbelts because they are your first line of defense in a crash.

-At first glance, the 2009 Chrysler Sebring sedan and convertible are stylistic twins.
+At first glance, the Chrysler Sebring sedan and convertible are stylistic twins.
 Closer inspection reveals the convertible has only two doors versus the sedan's four.
-It also has a shortened coupe-like greenhouse, and is 3.2 inches longer overall.
+The convertible also has a shortened coupe-like greenhouse, and is 3.2 inches longer overall.
 Both ride on the same 108.9-inch wheelbase and share the same 61.8-inch front and rear track.
 Tires and wheels are interchangeable.